archivistnathan/preservation-python/README.md

 ## Installations

-Download preservation.py and the iamges folder.
+Download preservation.py and the images folder.

 Make sure you have Python3 installed.
 Add pygame using pip3.

-Navigate to the folder containing preservation.py and run with Python3.
+Navigate to the folder containing `preservation.py` and run with Python3.

 Enjoy!

+### Generation of an executable (tested in Windows)

+In order to generate a `preservation-python.exe`, you need to:

+- add pyinstaller using pip3

+- run `pyinstaller preservation.spec`

+- the executable will be generated in the `dist` directory

-## Credits:
+## Credits

 The base code is adapted from Snake Game by Edureka.
 I wouldn't have figured out food collisions otherwise!